Should I Avoid Fluoride?

 -Purchase a water filter that filters out fluoride.
 Aquagear offers a cost-effective water filter pitcher that filters fluoride, as well as other toxins such as mercury, chlorine, mercury and lead.
 If you prefer a filter that you can install directly into your home water supply, APEC offers a 5-tier reverse osmosis filtration system that is a bit pricier, but known to be high quality, durable, and dependable.

 -You can also buy bottled water.
 But beware!
 Some bottled waters are fluoridated!
 Here is a list that identifies the various bottled waters that are fluoridated and those that aren't.
 I personally have chosen to buy Primo water jugs for my family- the water is fluoride free and the jugs are BPA-free.
-I've been using a nifty Primo water dispenser that offers on-demand hot and cold water and cleans itself.
+My family and I use a Primo water dispenser that offers on-demand hot and cold water and cleans itself.
 If you go for this option, you can either buy primo water jugs online to be delivered, or buy it at select grocery stores that offer discount coupons for everytime you recycle an empty jug.

-I hope this article helps you make the best informed decisions for your family, and empowers you to take control of how much fluoride exposure you and your family encounter.
+I hope this article helps you make the best informed decisions for your family, and empowers you to take control of how much fluoride exposure you and your family are exposed to.

 European Commission.
 Critical review of any new evidence on the hazard profile, health effects, and human exposure to fluoride and the fluoridating agents of drinking water.
 Scientific Committee on Health and Environmental Risks (SCHER), 2011.